 That’s the dirty secret of agentic coding.
 The expensive part isn’t the thinking.
 It’s the finding out, plus the noise on the way back.

 Two open-source projects went semi-viral this spring solving exactly this, and they’re interesting precisely because they attack opposite ends of the same pipe.
-Both went from a January 2026 first commit to north of 55,000 GitHub stars by June.
+Both went from a first commit earlier this year to north of 50,000 GitHub stars apiece by June — the READMEs embed star-history charts if you want to see the curve.
 That’s not nothing, so I went and read both.

 ⚠️ Snapshot warning.
 Both repos are weeks old and moving fast.
 Star counts, benchmark numbers, and supported-tool lists below are as of late June 2026 and will drift.
 Both projects publish their own benchmarks, so always read those with a healthy squint (vendor benchmarks measure the case the vendor optimized for).
 Re-check before you make a decision on either.